beauty-and-the-beast-2The Beauty and the Best

 3. Cogsworth, Lumiere, and all their other friends are not in the original.

 Up to this point, the Beast had been secretly caring for the Belle’s father.
 But when the Beast sees the merchant taking the roses, the Beast angrily shows himself for the first time.
-The he claims that the Belle’s Father has repaid hospitality with theft.
-The Beast demands that the merchant or one of his daughters must die in three months’ time to atone for the merchant’s sin.
+Then, he claims that the Belle’s Father has repaid hospitality with theft.
+The Beast then demands that the merchant or one of his daughters must die within three months’ time to atone for the merchant’s sin.
 The merchant returns home with his horrible news in a fright, fully intending to return to the Beast’s castle.
 But Belle has other plans.
 And thus, the story of the Belle and the Beast begins in earnest.

 5. True love equals self-denial.